MathewsPaulP/MathewsPaulP/README.md

 - 👋 Hi, I’m Mathews Paul
 - 👀 I’m interested in Data Science, Machine Learning and Cyber Security
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently working to create a respository with all my previous and current projects
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for any work experience oppertunities to apply my skills and improve.
-- 📫 How to reach me ...
+- 📫 You can reach me at mathewspaulp@gmail.com

 <!---
 MathewsPaulP/MathewsPaulP is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.